 Machu Picchu Limits

-With the recent restrictions, the number of visitors to Machu Picchu has been limited to just 5,940 tourists a day.
-This number is broken up into a morning session (from 5:30 AM until 12:00 noon) and an afternoon session (12:00 noon until 5:30 PM).
-Visitors will also be required to have a guide with them when they tour the archeological site at Machu Picchu and will have to pick one of three circuits to take on their tour.
-I will be outlining the details of these circuits and other important information you will need to know in my upcoming Machu Picchu Visitor’s Guide.
+Visitors are required to have a guide with them when they tour the archeological site at Machu Picchu.
+In addition, visitors have to pick one of three circuits to take on their tour.
+I outline the details of these circuits and other important information you will need in my Machu Picchu Visitor’s Guide.

 Huayna Picchu Limits

-If you want to climb Huayna Picchu when you visit, you will need to obtain your ticket to do so well in advance because this climb is even further restricted.
-There are two start times where visitors with tickets are able to start climbing Huayna Picchu and the number of tickets has been limited to 250 visitors per start time per day.
-That means that just 500 people a day are allowed to climb to the top of Huayna Picchu to experience its amazing views.
+That means only 400 people a day are allowed to climb Huayna Picchu to experience its amazing views.
 The first start time is between 7:00am and 8:00am and the second start time is between 10:00am and 11:00am.
 All visitors must exit Huyana Picchu by 1:00pm.

-Choosing the Right Guide For You
+Choosing the Right Guide for You

 Of those 500 permits, roughly 300 permits are reserved for guides, porters, and support staff.
 This leaves roughly 200 permits a day available for visitors.
-This means that hiking guides and tour companies have spots fill up quickly, so make sure you start researching and book a guide early.
+This means that hiking guides and tour companies have spots fill up quickly.
+So, make sure you start researching and book a guide early.

 Most tour groups will supply guides, porters, and other support staff such as cooks for you.
 However, not all tour companies supply porters to carry some of your supplies.
 Depending on how much you are planning on bringing and what you are capable of carrying, this will be an important factor when picking the right tour company and guide for you.